nz-social-wellbeing-agency/mha_data_definition/README.md

 The hierarchy is shown below for anyone who wishes to make particular modifications to the data foundation

-SIAL dependency--- |---> setup for access   ---> build MHA events
+Setup Libnames ---> setup formats for access   ---> build MHA events

 Since the database does not allow the option of tables being replaced, the script always drops database tables before writing to the database.
 Expect warnings if these tables do not exist.
 They will not affect the build of the final table.